 Setting up MagicFeatures' Call Blocker

 After you've installed MagicFeatures, you'll see its icon in your taskbar, as shown to the left (click to enlarge the picture).
 Right click on that taskbar icon, then click on “Features Dashboard” in the pop-up menu.
-Unfortunately, the MagicFeatures window is fixed in size, so you'll have to scroll around a bit to see all the pieces of the dashboard.
-The picture to the left was taken from the lower right quadrant of the dashboard.
-My apologies for having to struggle getting the dashboard in view.
-Once you get past that struggle, you'll appreciate what MagicFeatures has to offer.
+Unfortunately, the MagicFeatures window is fixed in size, so you'll have to scroll around a bit to see all the pieces of the dashboard if your monitor is too small.

-The screenshot below shows a checkbox to enable or disable blocking anonymous phone callers – those who hide their caller ID when calling.
-Just make a selection in the check box, then scroll to the bottom of the dashboard and click the “SAVE CHANGES” button.
+The screenshot to the left and below shows a checkbox to enable or disable blocking anonymous phone callers – those who hide their caller ID when calling.
+Just tic that check box, then scroll to the bottom of the dashboard and click the “SAVE CHANGES” button.
+Anonymous callers won't ring through to your magicJack phone any longer.

 To the best of my knowledge, there is no limit to how many phone numbers you can include in the lower box – I have accumulated more than a dozen numbers.
 There's also no limit to how you mix and match numbers.
 You could have all toll free numbers blocked, as well as 15 other specific numbers on your black list – in addition to blocking all anonymous callers.